 I’ve been craving teriyaki sauce lately.
 As I continue to operate Chili Pepper Madness and cook with chili peppers of all types, I find myself moving all over the globe in terms of cuisine and recipe choices.
 The thing is, chili peppers are used worldwide, so if you’re into exploring food culture, all you need to do is follow the peppers of that region.

 In the last few years, I’ve found myself more and more interested in Asian cuisine.
 That is a broad statement, I know.
 Just like “American Cuisine” has multiple influences and distinctive components, the continent of Asia is massive and one could spend a lifetime exploring its different cuisines and cultures.

 If you can recommend a good book for me to help me along, send me links, please!

-I’m still dipping my toe into some cuisines, so I’m starting with a simple yet incredibly popular one that you’ll want to keep in your recipe box – Homemade Teriyaki Sauce.
+I’m still dipping my toe into some cuisines, so I’m starting with a simple yet incredibly popular one that you’ll want to keep in your recipe box – Easy Homemade Teriyaki Sauce.